browserengineering/book/book/styles.md

 [webkit-css]: https://github.com/WebKit/WebKit/blob/main/Source/WebCore/css/html.css

 [^ours-works]: Our browser style sheet only has tag selectors in it, so just putting them first works well enough.
+But if the browser style sheet had any descendant selectors, we'd encounter bugs.

 Inherited styles
 ================